asher-lab/DevOps-Roadmap-Kit/Containers/CRUD_SAMPLE/README.md

 ## Step 1: Setting up the working environment.
 1. Navigate to the project directory
-2. Clone the repository JS node app https://github.com/hendisantika/crud-bootstrap-mysql-nodejs
+2. Clone the repository JS node app https://github.com/hendisantika/crud-bootstrap-mysql-nodejs You can also work with this: https://github.com/mdobydullah/nodejs-crud-with-expressjs-mysql just need some changes in credentials and config.

 Change some credentials in index.js
 ![](https://i.imgur.com/1Vz2VDk.png)
 <br>
-3. Install the dependencies | ```npm install```
+4. Install the dependencies | ```npm install```
-4. Create a Docker Network.
+5. Create a Docker Network.
 ```
 docker network create crud-network
 ```
-5. Install MySQL 5.6 as a Docker Container. || version 5.6 is best for deprecated authentication method
+6. Install MySQL 5.6 as a Docker Container. || version 5.6 is best for deprecated authentication method
 ```
 docker pull mysql/mysql-server:5.6
 docker images
 ```
-6. Run mysql as a docker container. <br>*<br>Running in a detached mode. <br>Running with the use of binding port technique hostmachinePORT:DockerContainerPORT ⇒ 3307:3306<br>Running on crud-network Network.*
+7. Run mysql as a docker container. <br>*<br>Running in a detached mode. <br>Running with the use of binding port technique hostmachinePORT:DockerContainerPORT ⇒ 3307:3306<br>Running on crud-network Network.*
 ```
 docker run -p3307:3306 -d \
 --name mysql \